 Let the battle of the social media channels begin!
 Instagram recently shocked the world on 8/2/16 by releasing an app update that looked very (and oddly) familiar – Instagram Stories.
-That’s right, just as users can create stories on Snapchat, they can now do almost the exact same thing on Instagram.
+That’s right, just as users can create stories on Snapchat, they can now do almost the same thing on Instagram.
 This creates a dilemma for users, especially if they are not looking to share duplicate content among various social media channels.
 Which social channel will users gravitate towards?

 Here is everything you need to know about Instagram Stories and how to get started.